linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

 .. note:: When executing instructions out of order the processor makes
-          sure that data dependency is observed, i.e. it won't execute instructions whose input depend on the output of a previous instruction that has not been executed.
+          sure that data dependency is kept, e.g. it won't execute instructions whose input depend on the output of a previous instruction that has not been executed.

 In most cases out of order execution is not an issue.
-However, in certain situations (e.g. communicating via shared memory between processors or between processors and hardware) we must issue some instructions before others even without data dependency between them.
+However, in certain situations (e.g. communicating via shared memory between processors or processors and hardware) we must issue instructions before others even without data dependency between them.

 For this purpose we can use barriers to order memory operations: